osexpert/ccs32clara-chademo/readme.md

 So we need to bridge the gap between the opposite "engagements".
 The problem is, chademo does not expose the battery voltage, but we try to estimate is from target and soc.
 If adapter had a voltmeter on the car-side, it would have been possible to perform a final adjustment to the PreCharge voltage, to match measured car voltage perfectly, before closing adapter contactor.
+It would then also be possible to detect if the adapter contactor is welded, and prevent charging from starting and car from entering turtle mode.
+So this would have been a nice addition.

 How I describe it is also how the original firmware works, AFAICT, allthou it seems to use a fixed nominal battery voltage of 350 volt and it uses chademo 0.9 so the timing may be different
 (chademo 0.9 seem to be missing the flag that tell when car closes the contactor after d2 is set, so then have to use a fixed delay after setting d2 to close the adapter contactor, I think...).